Guttenberg plagiarism scandal: Preliminaries

 On 8 March 2011 Wolfgang Löwer, professor of law at University of Bonn, and Jürgen Mittelstraß, professor of philosophy at University of Konstanz joined the commission as consulting members.

 The report listed four commission's meeting on Guttenberg's thesis: 16 February 2011, 8 and 23 March 2011, and the final meeting on 7 April 2011.
-The hearings of the thesis’ supervisors were on 23 March 2011.
+The hearings of the research supervisors were on 23 March 2011.
 Then the report specified the used material including its communications with Guttenberg himself.